Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the principles and risk-based regulation of legal services.
-This article focuses your revision on:
+For SQE1, you are required to understand the principles and risk-based regulation of legal services, with a focus on the following syllabus points:

 - the SRA Principles and their application in legal practice